I need a safe place to stay. Can Huck House help with housing?

 I’m not ready to leave home.
 Yet.
 But things with my family are getting bad.
 Can you help?

 Absolutely.
-Our Family Support Program provides individual and family counseling to young people and families struggling with all types of issues including trauma, substance abuse, identity confusion, and immigration and assimilation problems.
+Our Counseling Services Program provides individual and family counseling to young people and families struggling with all types of issues including trauma, substance abuse, identity confusion, and immigration and assimilation problems.
 You don’t have to be currently facing a crisis situation to take advantage of our services.
 In fact, the program is designed to help you prevent a crisis before it happens.
-Learn more about our Family Support Program.
+Learn more about our Counseling Services Program.

 If I’m 18 or older, is there anything Huck House can do to help me?